johnahumanbeing/Tembea-KE/README.md

 This project is licensed under the [MIT License](LICENSE).

+## Technologies Used

+- JavaScript (JS)
+- Cascading Style Sheets (CSS)
+- HyperText Markup Language (HTML)
+- APIs

 ## Contact

-If you have any questions or suggestions, feel free to reach out to me at [John](mailto:mseewak@gmail.com).
+If you have any questions or suggestions, feel free to reach out to me at [gmail](mailto:mseewak@gmail.com).

 Happy traveling!